cybercubes/stock-volatilator-3000/setup_guide.md

 sudo  service volatilator-api status
 ```

-The last thing we need to do is to provide gitlab-runner user with sudo permissions for the volatilator-api service:
+The last thing we need to do is to provide gitlab-runner user with sudo permissions for the volatilator-api
+service, open visudo:

 ```shell script
 sudo visudo